ibm-mas/mas-performance/docs/mas/aws/bestpractice.md

 ## Instance Type

-There are many instance type available in AWS.
+There are many instance types available in AWS.
 Based on the benchmark, recommend **M5, M6** instances (e.g.M5.4xlarge) as master or worker nodes and **P3, P4** as GPU nodes.

 !!!note
     - Depending on the regions, some instances may not be available.
 Use [AWS Pricing Calculator](https://calculator.aws/#/) to check the instance availability and cost.